OCSInventory-NG/OCSInventory-SNMP-Scanner/README.md

 #### SNMP templates (optional)
 Custom templates can be defined for specific devices in the OCS server's web interface.
 The templates are used to perform an advanced scan of the devices, using specific OIDs to retrieve specific information.
 The templates are defined in the OCS server's web interface and can be affected to specific devices using `Rules`.
 The scanner will retrieve the template for a device if one is available and perform an advanced scan using the OIDs defined in the template.

+For template examples and instructions regarding building your own template, please refer to the [SNMP Template Creation](#SNMP-Template-Creation) section.

 ## Installation and Configuration